Gabriella439/slides/bayhac2017/slides.md

 * How to set up an open source project on Github
 * How to publish your package to Hackage and Stackage

+... and assorted useful tips for maintaining packages

 # Download `stack`

 Go to [haskellstack.org](http://haskellstack.org)